About Rick Blackwell

 Rick Blackwell is a charter member of the Louisville-Jefferson County Metro Council.
-He was re-elected in November 2008, 2012, and 2016 and represents the areas Pleasure Ridge Park, Riverport, and parts of Valley Station and Iroquois neighborhoods.
+He was re-elected in 2004, 2008, 2012, 2016 and 2020 and represents the areas Pleasure Ridge Park, Riverport, and parts of Valley Station and Iroquois neighborhoods.

 Councilman Blackwell has served in a number of leadership roles on the council.
 He has been elected Caucus Chair and in 2007 was elected President of the Council.
 In 2011, he was selected as Chair of the Redistricting Committee to redistrict the 26 Metro Council district boundaries.

 In 2021, the Councilman serves as Chair of the Metro Council’s Appropriations Committee.
 He is also a member of the Government Oversight & Audit Committee and the Parks and Sustainability Committee.

 He is particularly proud of his work with schools and youth in the district.
 He has helped install playgrounds at four elementary schools in the district and secured the funds for the renovation of Valley Sports Baseball/Softball Complex and helped add Challenger Field.